kingzamzon/docs/docs/concepts/capacity-credits-concept.md

 ### **Best Practices**

 - **Capacity Management**: Keep an eye on your usage limit and expiration date.
-- **Understanding Limits**: Be aware of the free tier rate limit.
-Capacity credits can be used to reserve more usage.
-- **Prioritization**: Utilize session signatures to ensure request prioritization.
+- **Delegation**: You can create restrictions on your delegations to ensure that your users don't take your `capacityDelegationAuthSig` and use it for other apps